Ajinkya-commits/Semantic_Frontend_App/README.md

 - **Indexing Tab**: Content management and indexing controls
 - **Analytics Tab**: Search insights and performance metrics

-## Features

-The semantic search solution provides intelligent content discovery through AI-powered search capabilities.
-Users can search their Contentstack content using natural language text queries or by uploading images to find visually similar content.
-The system automatically indexes content when it's published or updated in Contentstack, ensuring search results are always current.

 ## Workflow

 1. **Initial Setup**